 The Solution

-The Solution: from bespoke elibraries to a National School Digital Library
+The Solution: A National School Digital Library

 ‘A bespoke digital library can expand the choices available to a single school and that is a valuable improvement.
 But focussing at a school level misses the crucial efficiency benefit offered by digital that can only be achieved by centralisation of resources across all schools.
 We need a National School Digital Library.’